snitko/currency-rate/README.md

 Credits
 -------
-This gem was extracted from [straight gem](https://github.com/MyceliumGear/straight), thanks to all the people who addedvarious exchange rate adapters and contributed code.
+This gem was extracted from [straight gem](https://github.com/MyceliumGear/straight), thanks to all the people who added various exchange rate adapters and contributed code.